-All Form I-485 applicants must submit a photocopy of a government-issued identity document that has their photograph.
+All Form I-485 applicants should submit a photocopy of a government-issued identity document that has their photograph.
 Typically, this will be your passport or similar document, even if the passport is now expired.
+It can also be any other government-issued identity document such as a driver's license or military identification document.